 Property and equipment: The Company owns certain of its headquarters buildings and leases certain of its headquarters buildings.
-Office buildings are depreciated on the straight-line method for financial reporting purposes over their estimated useful lives of 39 to 40 years.
-During 2010, the Company sold the only branch office that it owned.
-Branch offices are leased under non-cancellable leases of 3 years with renewal options.
+Office buildings owned are depreciated on the straight-line method for financial reporting purposes over their estimated useful lives of thirty-nine to forty years.
+Branch offices are leased under non-cancellable leases of three to five years with renewal options.
 Leasehold improvements are depreciated over the shorter of their useful lives or the remaining term of the lease.
-Furniture and equipment are depreciated on the straight-line method over their estimated useful lives, generally 3 to 5 years.
+Furniture and equipment are depreciated on the straight-line method over their estimated useful lives, generally three to five years.
 Maintenance and repairs are charged to expense as incurred.

-Income recognition: Interest income is recognized using the interest (actuarial) method, also known as the constant yield method.
+Income recognition: Interest income is recognized using the interest method, also known as the constant yield method.
 Therefore, the Company recognizes revenue from interest at an equal rate over the term of the loan.
-Unearned finance charges on pre-compute contracts are rebated to customers utilizing the Rule of 78s method.
-The difference between income recognized under the constant yield method and the Rule of 78s method is recognized as an adjustment to interest income at the time of rebate.
+Unearned finance charges on pre-compute contracts are rebated to customers utilizing statutory methods, which in many cases is the Rule of 78s method.
+The difference between income recognized under the constant yield method and the statutory method is recognized as an adjustment to interest income at the time of rebate.
 Accrual of interest income on finance receivables is suspended when no payment has been received for 90 days or more on a contractual basis.
 The accrual of income is not resumed until one or more full contractual monthly payments are received and the finance receivable is less than 90 days contractually delinquent.
 Interest income is suspended on finance receivables for which collateral has been repossessed.
 Payments received on loans in nonaccrual status are first applied to interest, then to any late charges or other fees, with any remaining amount applied to principal.

 The Company recognizes income on credit insurance products using the constant yield method over the life of the related loan.
-Rebates are computed using the Rule of 78s method and any difference between the constant yield method and the Rule of 78s is recognized in income at the time of rebate.
+Rebates are computed using the statutory methods, which in many cases is the Rule of 78s method, and any difference between the constant yield method and the statutory method is recognized in income at the time of rebate.